-Whether you are downsizing to a smaller home or just trying to make your current living spaces as safe as possible as you age in place, getting your stuff organized and clearing out the clutter will make your home a clean and safe space to live in.
+Whether you are downsizing to a smaller new space or just trying to make your living room and other spaces in your home as safe as possible as you age in place, getting your stuff organized and clearing out the clutter will make your home a clean and safe space to live in.

 How Can I Help My Elderly Parents Declutter?